Formal category theory in $\infty$-equipments I: Introduction

-To a great extent, this paper is concerned with generalizing the theory of proarrow equipments to the $\infty$-categorical context.
-We make use of the formalism of \textit{double $\infty$-categories}.
-A double $\infty$-category is a 2-dimensional $\infty$-categorical construct that has (a space of) objects and two types of (spaces of) arrows (1-cells) between objects: \textit{vertical arrows} and \textit{horizontal arrows}.
-Moreover, a double $\infty$-category contains (a space of) 2-cells.
+To make this generalization, we will take on Verity's \textit{double categorical} perspective on proarrow equipments \cite{Verity}.\footnote{The relation to Wood's original formulation can be found in \cite[Definition 1.2.4]{Verity} and \cite[Appendix C]{ShulmanFramedBicats}.} In the higher context, the formalism of \textit{double $\infty$-categories} was introduced by Haugseng \cite{HaugsengPhD}.
+A double $\infty$-category is a 2-dimensional $\infty$-categorical object containing objects, two types of arrows (1-cells) between objects: \textit{vertical arrows} and \textit{horizontal arrows}, and a notion of 2-cells.
 A 2-cell may be pictured as a square

-where the arrows pointing vertically (resp.\ horizontally) are vertical (resp.\ horizontal) arrows of the double $\infty$-category.
+where the direction of the arrows match their vertical/horizontal type.
 Informally, a double $\infty$-category may be viewed as the data of these spaces of objects, 1- and 2-cells, together with compatible and coherent composition laws for these cells.
-Double $\infty$-categories were first considered by Haugseng \cite{HaugsengPhD} and have also been studied by Moser in \cite{Moser}.

-The $\infty$-categorical generalizations of proarrow equipments we will introduce, take the form of double $\infty$-categories which satisfy some additional properties.
-The definition of these \textit{$\infty$-equipments} is more or less analogous to Verity's formulation of classical proarrow equipments.
-The horizontal arrows of an $\infty$-equipment are called \textit{proarrows}, which are used to encode desirable universal properties.
-Proarrows can be viewed as an abstraction of presheaves and they may be represented by vertical arrows.
-The vertical arrows often play the role of generalized functors.
-Imprecisely, an $\infty$-equipment is required to admit two specific ways in which each vertical arrow can represent a proarrow: either as a \textit{companion} or \textit{conjoint}.
-Among other things, this formalism of proarrows and their representability ultimately allows one to express the desired universal property of pointwise Kan extensions in \ref{ssection.pke}.
+Double $\infty$-categories were also studied by Moser \cite{Moser}.
+We will recall the basics on double $\infty$-categories and $(\infty,2)$-categories in \cref{section.prelims}.
+In particular, we will show that one can extract two $(\infty,2)$-categories from a double $\infty$-category: its \textit{vertical fragment}, whose arrows are given by the vertical arrows, and its \textit{horizontal fragment}, with arrows given by the horizontal arrows.\footnote{These are really $(\infty,2)$-categories up to \textit{univalence}; see \cref{ssection.dbl-cats}.}